JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 {% include cite.html id="2016_Huang_R_arxiv_lsa"%}

-**RT-PGD** The work of {% include cite.html id="2018_Madry_A_p-iclr_tdlmaa"%} showed that if the neural network is trained to be robust against PGD adversaries, then it will be robust againstall first-order adversaries.
+**ART** {% include cite.html id="2018_Madry_A_p-iclr_tdlmaa"%}.
+This work first properly considered the optimization of the original *Adversarial Robust Training* saddle-point problem.
+As such, the authors have addressed each lower maximization by crafting *PGD* adversaries (see post on adversarial examples).
+In addition, they have shown that if a neural network is trained to be robust against PGD adversaries, then it will be robust against all first-order adversaries.